 Stolen information on the dark web is up to 20 times more likely to come from an entity whose breach wasn’t reported in the media.
 Retail, hospitality and food and beverage are three of the top compromised industries.

-Dark Web Scanning for Los Angeles Businesses
+Invest in Dark Web Scanning for Your Businesses Today

 Our dark web scanning technology uses sophisticated intelligence to identify, analyze and proactively monitor for potential compromised employee and customer data.
 We provide compromised data tracking and reporting and real-time alerts to help you manage and mitigate threats before they get out of hand.